sbabic/swupdate/doc/source/roadmap.rst

 Security
 ========

-- add suport for asymmetryc encryption
+- add support for asymmetryc encryption
 - add a way to share symmetric keys (similar as done in TLS)

 Support for evaluation boards